Are you ready for what is to come...

 The pace of technology adoption is expected to remain unabated and may accelerate in some areas.

-Automation, in tandem with the COVID-19 recession, is creating a ‘double-disruption’ scenario for workers.
+Automation, in tandem with the COVID-19 recession, has created a ‘double-disruption’ scenario for workers.

 Although the number of jobs destroyed will be surpassed by the number of ‘jobs of tomorrow’ created, in contrast to previous years, job creation is slowing while job destruction accelerates